MicrosoftDocs/microsoft-365-community/docs/getting-started.md

 ## Content

 The "content" in a Github repo can be any file type - including code, of course – but in the sp-usage-docs repo, we're focused on text documents.
 These documents are similar to blog posts or other things you might write and put on the Web somewhere.
 In this case, we use markdown for file formatting.
-Markdown is sort of analogous to HTML in a sense in that its a way to encode the content for formattting purposes.
+Markdown is sort of analogous to HTML in a sense in that its a way to encode the content for formatting purposes.
 Markdown is pretty simple, but of course there is a learning curve.
 Nearly everyone uses a [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for a while until they are more familiar with the toolset.

 ## Issues

 In Github, we use Issues to have interactions about the content.
-Look at the open issues (that's the default view) to see what we have as outstanding content needs, as well as interactions about other aspects of the repo's content.
+Look at the [open issues](https://github.com/SharePoint/sp-usage-docs/issues) (that's the default view) to see what we have as outstanding content needs, as well as interactions about other aspects of the repo's content.
 You can also add an issue if you'd like to write something or if you see a problem with the existing content.